Holly Hallstrom: Departure and lawsuit

 In October 1995, host Bob Barker dismissed Hallstrom from The Price Is Right, purportedly because she had gained 14 lb because of a prescription medication that she was taking.
 Hallstrom later alleged that the real reason for her dismissal was her refusal to support Barker when model Dian Parkinson sued him for sexual harassment.
 Hallstrom claimed that Barker ordered her to appear on talk shows and solicit interviews to assert that Parkinson was lying, and that he pressured her to misrepresent her memory of certain events.
 Hallstrom, who did not wish to become involved in Barker's dispute with Parkinson or perjure herself, claimed that she refused and was dismissed from the show.
 In response to angry letters from The Price Is Right fans after Hallstrom's dismissal, Barker sued her for libel and slander (Barker v.
 Hallstrom), claiming that she was lying, but he dropped the suit 48 hours before the trial was to begin.
 The court declared Hallstrom the prevailing party and ordered Barker to pay Hallstrom's legal fees.
 Barker, in a 2002 interview with Larry King, stated that Hallstrom was fired in a business decision; by the time of Hallstrom's dismissal, the show had four permanent models, and with Mark Goodson dying in 1992, his son Jonathan Goodson was looking to make the series more profitable as they prepared to sell.
 In the same interview, Barker stated that if her weight had been the reason for her firing, "we would've fired her years ago."
+Hallstrom acknowledged that her weight had indeed likely played a role in her dismissal, as she had noticed that even before her firing, she had been directed to model prizes in ways that would not draw attention to her figure, such as standing behind large objects.

 Hallstrom countersued Barker for age, weight, and medical discrimination, wrongful termination and malicious prosecution (Hallstrom v.
 Barker), and in October 2005, she received a multimillion-dollar settlement.
 The settlement amount could have been more, but early settlement agreements all contained a non-disclosure agreement that banned Hallstrom from saying anything disparaging about Barker to the media.
 However, Hallstrom refused to agree to the mutuality clause of the settlement agreement, thereby retaining the right to speak freely against Barker in the media.
 To retain her right to speak about the case, and to protect herself against what she called Barker's "shameful manipulation of the media," Hallstrom accepted a lesser financial amount but with a settlement that did not contain a hush clause.
 She has also started a foundation for people who have suffered wrongful or malicious workplace conditions and who do not have the resources to confront powerful individuals or companies.